tin6150/psg/reStructuredText_markup.rst

    - glossary term, really just to force indent block of text.  messy, no way to do hard line break, so easier to just use lots of nested bullet lists
    - comment, vim: modeline

+* CF_BK/cueball/ANSIBLE/README.rst
+   - meta tags like :url:
+   - rest of it likely not good render

 * the set of reStructuredText*rst files in this PSG dir for various trial ground